Clemapfel/rat_game_website/content/post/boundary_tracing_algorithm.md

 + for any two pixel x in M there is a different pixel x_n such that x and x_n are 8-connected.
 + M is a subset of I

 A boundary can be intuitively described as the outer most pixels of the region that are still a subset of it.
-Each pixel in the boundary can be approached both from inside M and from the space around M. Formally a boundary K is a set of pixels such that
+Each pixel in the boundary can be approached both from inside M and from the space around M. Formally a boundary K = {p_0, p_1, ..., p_n} is a set of pixels such that

-+ K is a subset of M, this makes M a closed region
++ A: K is a subset of M, this makes M a closed region
-+ for any pixel y in K there exists exactly two different pixels y_n1, y_n2 such that y_n1 is 8-connected to y and y_n2 is 8-connected to y but y_n1 is not 8-connected to y_n2
++ B: for any pixel p_i in K it holds that p_i-1 is 8-connected to p_i and p_i is 8-connected to p_i+1. p_0 is 8-connected to p_n, this makes the boundary *circular*
-+ any pixel y in K has less than 8 neighbors in M, this means in image space y has at least 1 pixel that is not part of the region
++ C: any pixel y in K has less than 8 neighbors in M, this means in image space y has at least 1 pixel that is not part of the region
-+ K is not the boundary of a hole (TODO: define hole)
++ D: K is not the boundary of a hole (TODO: define hole)

-The latter condition is used to enforce that minimum number of pixels needed to fully represent the boundary, every pixel only needs exactly two neighbors for the ordering to be possible

-A boundary K = {p_0, p_1, ..., p_n} is circular iff p_0 is 8-connected to p_1 and p_n and no other points in K
+A boundary K is minimal if there exists **no** pixel p_i such that K - p_i (the set difference) is still 8-connected and fullfills condition B, see above

-A boundary polygon P = {v_0, v_1, ..., v_n} is a set of vertices such that if you draw a line from v_0 to v_1, v_1 to v_2, ..., v_m-1 to v_m then the set of pixels covered by these lines is identical to the boundary K.
+A boundary polygon P = {v_0, v_1, ..., v_n} is a set of vertices such that if you draw a 1-pixel thick line from v_0 to v_1, v_1 to v_2, ..., v_m-1 to v_m in image space then the set of pixels covered by these lines is identical to the boundary K.

 # The Algorithm

-(explanation will follow below)
+Now that we know what we're trying to do let's first get the actual algorithm out of the way.
+An step-by-step explanation will follow below

 ```cpp
 // in